 1. Identify all project roles

-The first step is to compile a list of everyone involved in the project.
+The first step in any project planning and management process is to compile a list of everyone involved in the tasks.
 This can include:

 • Team members